 - Asylum Applications.
 For the first time in U.S. history, imposes a minimum \$1,000 asylum fee plus a fee of \$550 to apply for employment authorization, creating significant financial barriers for individuals seeking protection.
 The bill also creates annual asylum fees of at least \$100 for pending asylum applications. - Humanitarian Programs.
 Requires individuals paroled into the country to pay at least \$1,000 plus \$550 for work authorization.
-Imposes fees of at least \$500 plus \$550 for Temporary Protected Status applicants. - Employment Authorization.
-Requires that parolees, asylum applicants, and Temporary Protected Status recipients renew their Employment Authorization Document (EAD) every six months, paying at least \$550 each time for renewal.
-Currently, EADs for asylum applicants can be valid for up to five years and for parolees and TSP recipients can be valid for the duration of their protected status. - Unaccompanied Children.
+Imposes fees of at least \$500 plus \$550 for Temporary Protected Status applicants. - Unaccompanied Children.
 Imposes a \$3,500 initial fee to sponsor an unaccompanied child with additional \$5,000 release fees.
 Establishes special immigrant juvenile fees and penalties for sponsors whose unaccompanied children fail to appear in court.
-The proposed fee structure is likely to disincentivize many potential sponsors from volunteering to care for unaccompanied children. - Immigration Court Proceedings.
+The proposed fee structure is likely to disincentivize many potential sponsors from volunteering to care for unaccompanied children. - Employment Authorization.
+Creates multiple fee layers for renewals and extensions of work permits for parolees, asylum applicants, and Temporary Protected Status recipients. - Immigration Court Proceedings.
 Establishes novel fees for continuances granted in immigration court proceedings and fees for individuals ordered removed in absentia. - Border and Visa Processing.
 Generates revenue through diversity immigrant visa fees, Executive Office for Immigration Review (EOIR) fees, Electronic System for Travel Authorization (ESTA) fees, immigration user fees, Electronic Visa Updates System (EVUS) fees, and creates a \$5,000 apprehension fee for inadmissible aliens apprehended by CBP between ports of entry